 4. Con Gusto.
 (Happy To Help.)

 It is always polite to say that you are available to help.
 Just as in English, we say ‘happy to help,’ in Spanish, we can say ‘con gusto.’
 The literal translation would be ‘with pleasure.’

-You can also say 'con mucho gusto' (with pleasure) which accentuates how happy you are helping the other person.
+You can also say ‘con mucho gusto’ (with pleasure), accentuating how happy you are helping the other person.